-For more details, refer to "Warning/Indicator Lights and Audible Reminders" in the "Instruments and controls" section, "Tire pressure information" in the "Display screen, heater, air conditioner, audio and phone systems" section, "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section, and "Flat tire" in the "In case of emergency" section.
+For details. more refer "Warning/Indicator Lights and Audible Reminders" in the "Instruments and controls" section, "Tire pressure information" in the "Display screen, heater, air conditioner, audio and phone systems" section, "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section, and "Flat tire" in the "In case of emergency" section.